johnm656/LogHawk-Log-Monitoring-Tool/README.md

 # LogHawk-Log-Monitoring-Tool
-Open source log analysis tool
+An open source log analysis tool that can be automated to run as often as desired This preconfigured script will locate and notify of any suspicious activities within log files